What Is Flight of Stairs | How Many Flight of Stairs Per Floor

 We will utilize the maximum permitted stair rise per the IRC which is 7.75 inches.
 Divide 106 inches by 7.75 inches and you get 13.7 inches.
 Therefore, you will need 14 steps.
 Divide 106 inches by 14 to discover the rise per step and you get 7.6 rises per step.

-How Long Is A Flight Of Stairs?
+How Long Is A Stairs Flight?

 The length of stairs can differ widely since tread depths frequently observe a wider variance than riser height.
 Since vertical drop is more of a safety concern per step than tread depth, builders frequently manipulate tread depth to fit horizontal space.